 Martin Parr curated the Brighton Photo Biennial that took place in October 2010.

 More recently Martin has been working on a 4-year project documenting the Black Country, an area of the English West Midlands, in conjunction with Multistory.
-He is currently updating the History of the Photobook (Vol 3), and often does much work to promote new photographers.
+Phaidon publishes the third volume of the highly influential History of the Photobook in Spring 2014 and Martin is also working on a book about the History of Chinese Photobooks to be published by Aperture in late 2014.